Trace minerals are extremely important for health, and are sadly overlooked.

 - Iron needed for red blood cell hemoglobin production

-- Zinc for normal immune function
+- Zinc needed for normal immune function

 - Chromium needed for blood glucose metabolism and cholesterol metabolism